 - Sickle cell anaemia and thalassaemia — disorders of haemoglobin.
 Sickle-cell anaemia is characterised by abnormally shaped red blood cells which block and damage small blood vessels, causing blocked blood vessels and eventually organ damage.
-It is more common in black people than Caucasians.
+It is more common in people of African, Mediterranean or Asian descent than Caucasians.
 Thalassaemias are a range of genetic disorders resulting from errors in the production of the amino acids that make up haemoglobin: anaemia is a common symptom of these disorders.

 If you have anaemia your treatment will depend on its cause.

 If you are deficient in iron, your doctor may recommend a supplement.
 Pregnant women may also need to take a supplement.
 However, you should only take iron supplements under the direction of your doctor.
 Iron supplements can be toxic, and even fatal, in large doses.

 You can buy iron supplements from a health food store or pharmacy without a prescription.
 However, you should not rely on supplements at the expense of a good diet.
 Iron supplements are absorbed best if they are taken about 30 minutes before meals and taken with vitamin C. One tablet a day is usually enough — any more than this may not be absorbed by the intestine and may cause indigestion and constipation.
 You may notice that your stools turn a black colour if you are taking iron.
 This is a normal and harmless side effect.

 Iron injections may be prescribed by a doctor if a person cannot take supplements or is very low on iron.